cortexproject/cortex/docs/architecture.md

 3) Querier picks up the query, and executes it.
 4) Querier sends result back to query-frontend, which then forwards it to the client.

 Query frontend can also be used with any Prometheus-API compatible service.
 In this mode Cortex can be used as an query accelerator with it's caching and splitting features on other prometheus query engines like Thanos Querier or your own Prometheus server.
 Query frontend needs to be configured with downstream url address(via the `-frontend.downstream-url` CLI flag), which is the endpoint of the prometheus server intended to be connected with Cortex.

 #### Queueing

 The query frontend queuing mechanism is used to:

 * Ensure that large queries, that could cause an out-of-memory (OOM) error in the querier, will be retried on failure.
-This allows administrators to under-provision memory for queries, or optimistically run more small queries in parallel, which helps to reduce the TCO.
+This allows administrators to under-provision memory for queries, or optimistically run more small queries in parallel, which helps to reduce the total cost of ownership (TCO).
 * Prevent multiple large requests from being convoyed on a single querier by distributing them across all queriers using a first-in/first-out queue (FIFO).
 * Prevent a single tenant from denial-of-service-ing (DOSing) other tenants by fairly scheduling queries between tenants.